krisek/audioloader/README.md

   #the application will redirect to this URI if you decide to server cover art through redirect to a web server
   MUSIC_WWW = '/music'

-  #force client cache for static conent
+  #force client cache for static content
   SEND_FILE_MAX_AGE_DEFAULT = 43200

-  #where to store client favourites/history/random folders -- the user running the web application needs to have write access on this directory
+  #where to store client favorites/history/random folders -- the user running the web application needs to have write access on this directory
   CLIENT_DB = '/var/lib/audioloader'

   LOG_LEVEL = 'info'